Lunga-28/cattle_app_management/README.md

 ## Support

-For support, email [support@cattlefarm.com](mailto:support@cattlefarm.com) or raise an issue in the repository.
+For supportraise an issue in the repository.